DHCross/book-md-tools/CnC Docs/02 CZ Ruins Mouths of Madness Reforged.md

 The **chieftain's mate** is usually lying under the sheets of the four-poster.
 She is a round, voluptuous creature with a protruding lower jaw from which large fangs jut.
 She wears an obscene white silk dress, torn and stained.
 She cowers in the face of danger, begging for mercy.

-**Orc chieftain's mate:** _(This lawful evil humanoid's vital stats are HD 1d8, HP 4, AC 12, MV 30 ft.
+**Orc chieftain's mate:** _(This HD 1(d8) orc’s vital statistics are HP 4.
+AC 12.
+MV 30 ft. disposition evil/law.
 Its saves are physical.
-Its special ability is darkvision 60 ft.
-It carries a 4-inch knife, and 100 gp worth of gold jewelry.
-XP: 9)_
+Its special abilities include darkvision 60 ft.
+It carries a 4-inch knife and 100 gold in jewelry.
+XP 9.)_

 - _10-gallon kegs, x 12:_ These 10-gallon kegs each contain white wine of fine quality, valued at 50 gp each.
 An iron pry bar is nestled between the kegs (see below).
 - _Pallet_: There are 13 undressed pelts lain atop this pallet: 4 beaver (12 gp each), 4 ermine (5 gp each), 2 fox (25 gp each), and 3 giant otter (18 gp each).